COSC3020/augmenting-path-Greg-Saul/README.md

 ## My analysis

 This algorithm has a worst case of $\theta(E + V)$ where $E$ is the number of edges and $V$ is the number of vertices in the graph.
-THis happens when the algorithm has to check every node and every edge connected to it.
+THis happens when the algorithm has to check every node and every edge connected to it to find the path from start to end.

 ## Sources